 Sadly the reality is that the Copy My Email System is indeed too good to be true.
-It’s nothing more than a scam that’s been setup to make it’s creator (who by the way isn’t actually Bobby) wealthy at your expense.
+It’s nothing more than a scam that’s been set up to make its creator (who by the way isn’t actually Bobby) wealthy at your expense.

-But of course I don’t expect you to just take my word for that, instead let me show you exactly how it works so that you can see first hand for yourself…
+But of course, I don’t expect you to just take my word for that, instead let me show you exactly how it works so that you can see first hand for yourself…

 How Does The Copy My Email System Work?

-Well the truth is that the Copy My Email System doesn’t work & that none of what you’re promised is true – the system isn’t free, you won’t make the money that you’re told you will & Bobby isn’t even real!
+Well, the truth is that the Copy My Email System doesn’t work & that none of what you’re promised is true – the system isn’t free, you won’t make the money that you’re told you will & Bobby isn’t even real!

 How do I know all that?
 Simple, because I’ve seen this exact system before launched under a different name.
 It was the same website, same video & I actually exposed it right here on this blog.

-The reason I realized was because I scrolled down the Copy My Email System website & noticed that they’d forgot to change the name at the bottom.
+The reason I realized was that I scrolled down the Copy My Email System website & noticed that they’d forgot to change the name at the bottom.
 If you look carefully at the image below you’ll see that it says “GIM System“, not the Copy My Email System: